belgianguy/Aura.View/index.md

 The Template Finder
 -------------------

 Although we can use an absolute template script path with `fetch()`, it is more powerful to specify one or more paths where template scripts are located.
-Then we can `fetch()` based on a template name, and the `Finder` will search through the assigned paths for that template.
+Then we can `fetch()` based on a template name, and the `TemplateFinder` will search through the assigned paths for that template.
 This allows us to specify baseline templates, and override them as needed.

-To tell the `Finder` where to find template scripts, get it from the `Template` and use `setPaths()`.
+To tell the `TemplateFinder` where to find template scripts, get it from the `Template` and use `setPaths()`.

     <?php
     // business logic
-    $finder = $template->getFinder();
+    $finder = $template->getTemplateFinder();

     // set the paths where templates can be found
     $finder->setPaths(array(